sds-java/aquila-doc/guides/api.md

 ## Setup API Listener
 API Listener will require access token in header for validation.
 Will have to extends from BaseActionSupport_API.
 Before proceed with the coding for API Listener, please setup the API Authentication.
 Please refer to API Authentication segment for more information about how to setup the API Authentication to generate access token.

+When access token is provided, and the User Group Setup is setup properly.

 ```java